-Tetanus is caused by infection with Clostridium tetani.
+TETANUS Tetanus is caused by infection with Clostridium tetani.
 The germ lives mainly in the soil, manure and dust.
 It exists in a spore form which is extremely resistant and may remain in this resting form for many years.
 The germ can enter the body at any point where there is a wound and upon entry quickly grows, producing a deadly poison which affects the nervous system.
 There is a gradual onset of stiffness followed by tetanic spasm of muscles.
-The signs are evident in the gait, eyelids, ears, nostrils and tails.
+The signs are evident in the gait, eyelids, ears, nostrils and tail.
 The muscles do not relax completely between spasms.
+COOPERS GUARDIAN 6 IN 1 VACCINE will be adversely affected by exposure to heat and light and by freezing.
+WITHHOLDING PERIODS: Zero (0) days.